open-compass/MixtralKit/README.md

 > Welcome to try [OpenCompass](https://github.com/open-compass/opencompass) for model evaluation, performance of Mixtral will be updated soon.

+> This repo is an experimental implementation of inference code, which is **not officially released** by Mistral AI.

 # Download Models

 You can download the checkpoints by magnet or huggingface